STEMTECH CORPORATION ANNOUNCES - GuruFocus.com

 MIRAMAR, FL, Aug.
-23, 2022 (GLOBE NEWSWIRE) -- Stemtech Corporation (“Stemtech”) ( STEK), an innovative nutraceutical company and a pioneer in the field of stem cell nutrition, today announced that OraStem®, Stemtech’s all-natural toothpaste, has been trademarked registered in Mexico.
+25, 2022 (GLOBE NEWSWIRE) -- Stemtech Corporation (“Stemtech”) ( STEK), an innovative nutraceutical company and a pioneer in the field of stem cell nutrition, today announced that it has sponsored ADVENT EXPO.

-“Stemtech continues to register and protect our intellectual property and our great products for the benefit of our Independent Business Partners and customers” said John W. Meyer, President and COO of Stemtech Corporation.
-OraStem is “the world’s most advanced ALL-NATURAL toothpaste which brightens your smile and addresses your oral health in innovative and multidimensional ways.
-Unlike the majority of toothpastes, OraStem protects, strengthens, rejuvenates, restores, and supports your teeth and gum function from the cellular level.
-In addition, it provides anti-oxidative and anti-microbial protection, supports your tooth strength with essential minerals, helps to gently remove stains, brightens your teeth in a natural and non-abrasive way, and freshens breath”.
-OraStem also has anti-microbial properties which fight the introduction of germs through the mouth into our bodies.
-This helps the immune system work to function naturally in promoting wellness.
+Stemtech Corporation President and COO, John W. Meyer, says that “Stemtech Corporation is excited to become a sponsor of ADVENT EXPO as it has become a central meeting place and center for important social interactions.
+Advent Expo’s underlying technology enables consumers and large enterprises access to a virtual EXPO in the metaverse.
+Such a platform provides tremendous exposure for Stemtech to be introduced to so many people who are looking for anti-aging, all-natural plant-based stem cell nutrition products, as well as an income earning opportunity.”
+Henry Val of Advent Expo commented that “the Expo has millions of viewers all around the world who are seeking to find opportunities to make a connection where health and finances are key, for Stemtech we believe we can add More Sales+More Leads + Avatars that Talk Like A Real Person +More Team Members.”

-OraStem is composed of fourteen natural, non-GMO, and organic ingredients: powerful antioxidants, botanicals, herbal extracts, CoQ10, vitamins, and natural flavors.
-Their efficacy and safety for oral health have been supported by dozens of studies published in peer-reviewed journals.
-Stemtech will also be introducing a new sample / travel size of OraStem soon.
+About ADVENT GALAXY Inc. and its main product ADVENT EXPO: Expo is going to become a central meeting place and center for important social interactions between people of different backgrounds and age groups.
+Underlying technology allows for merchants, consumers, and large enterprises to be replaced by a virtual EXPO in the metaverse.
+EXPO will cater to B2C+B2B+B2E= B2X, or simply stated B2All.
+Entertainment zones, meeting and interacting with your friends at a coffee shop in real time is the future.
+Conducting business in co-working spaces without leaving one’s house is the future.

 About Stemtech Corporation